A Unified Algorithm for Nonconvex Decentralized Nonlinear Optimization: INTRODUCTION

 \section{INTRODUCTION}

 In the era of data explosion and connected intelligence, decentralized optimization has emerged as a fundamental computational paradigm for large-scale and privacy-aware systems.
-This paper focuses on solving optimization problems over multi-node networks where no central server exists-a setting that naturally arises in modern applications including but not limited to decentralized resources control \cite{fusco2021decentralized}, wireless networks \cite{jeong2022asynchronous}, decentralized machine learning \cite{zhang2022distributed}, power systems \cite{hussan2024decentralized}, federated learning \cite{qu2022decentralized}.
+This paper focuses on solving optimization problems over multi-node networks where no central server exists---a setting that naturally arises in modern applications including but not limited to decentralized resource control \cite{fusco2021decentralized}, wireless networks \cite{jeong2022asynchronous}, decentralized machine learning \cite{zhang2022distributed}, power systems \cite{hussan2024decentralized} and federated learning \cite{lei2025decentralized}.
+More specifically, we consider a network of $n$ nodes, interconnected via an undirected and connected graph $\mathcal{G}=\left(\mathcal{V},\mathcal{E}\right)$, where $\mathcal{V} = \{1,\ldots,n\}$ is the set of nodes, and $\mathcal{E}$ is the collection of unordered edges.
+Each node $i \in \mathcal{V}$ possesses a private local objective function $f_i:\R^{p} \rightarrow \R$ and the ultimate goal is to solve the consensus optimization problem: